F1 Drive to Survive Season 7: Netflix trailer, 2025 release date, and review

 Grand Prix Photo

 More Norris!
-Producers could easily justify a second episode based around his transformation from a driver without a single F1 race win at the start of the season, to Max Verstappen’s main challenger for the title midway through the year.
+It would have been easy for producers to justify a second episode based around his transformation from a driver without a single F1 race win at the start of the season, to Max Verstappen’s main challenger for the title midway through the year.
 It created a situation where Norris’s lack of experience at the very sharp end told, particularly during the increasingly heated battles with Verstappen.

 The world champion’s uncompromising manoeuvres resulted in contact in Austria, putting Norris out of the race; controversy in Texas as Norris was forced off the track and then penalised; followed by penalties for Verstappen as he took a similarly robust approach in Mexico.